Uncertain tax positions, provisions, estimates, principal risks and uncertainties

 The areas involving a higher degree of judgment and complexity in applying accounting principles and for which changes in the assumptions and estimates could result in significantly different results than those recorded in the consolidated financial statements are the following:

-• Assumptions used for impairment testing (Property, plant and equipment, starting on page 173, Goodwill, starting on page 176, Intangible assets excluding goodwill, starting on page 181)
+• Assumptions used for impairment testing (Goodwill, starting on page 173, Intangible assets excluding goodwill, starting on page 176)

-• Assessments of exposure to credit risk of financial instruments (Note Other financial assets, starting on page 184, Receivables, starting on page 186, Debt, starting on page 191, Fair value of financial assets and liabilities, starting on page 214, Details of treasury and other financial risks, starting on page 218)
+• Assessments of exposure to credit risk of financial instruments (Other financial assets, starting on page 178, Receivables, starting on page 181, Debt, starting on page 186, Fair value of financial assets and liabilities, starting on page 208, Details of treasury and other financial risks, starting on page 213)

-• Estimating the likelihood of a potential outflow of resources, as well as the ability to make a reliable estimate of the obligation relating to provisions and contingent liabilities (Provisions, starting on page 193, Contingencies, starting on page 204)
+• Estimates and assumptions regarding the timing and the amount of outflow of resources, as well as estimating the likelihood of a potential outflow of resources and the ability to make a reliable estimate of the obligation relating to provisions and contingent liabilities (Provisions, starting on page 188, Contingencies, starting on page 198)

 8 Income taxes (extract)